504 Plan for Anxiety: Evidence-Based Accommodations and

 If a student has an existing 504 Plan and their anxiety is worsening rather than improving, the team needs to meet, not wait for the annual review.
 Request a meeting, bring your observational data, and make the case that the current plan is not producing the intended outcome.
 If progress has stalled completely, see our guide on what to do when IEP progress stalls, which addresses the same fundamental question of what to do when a support plan is not working.

 Every accommodation in a 504 Plan for anxiety should follow this structure: what, when, by whom, and what the review criterion is.
-The following template shows how to write accommodations that are specific enough to implement and honest enough to improve.
+The following template shows how to write accommodations that are specific enough to use and honest enough to improve.

 Extended time template: "[Student] will receive [X]% additional time for all assessments in [Grade X].
 Assessments will be completed in [Room/Location] to reduce distraction.
 At the [date] review, the team will consider reducing extended time to [Y]% based on [assessment performance data and teacher observation notes from the previous grading period]."